Poorvottar Sampark Kranti Express

-The 22449 / 22450 Poorvottar Sampark Kranti Express is one of the Sampark Kranti Express trains of Indian Railways.
+The 22449 / 22450 Guwahati-New Delhi Poorvottar Sampark Kranti Express is one of the Sampark Kranti Express trains of Indian Railways.
 It connects New Delhi, the capital city of India with Guwahati, the capital city of Assam.
-The train is named as Poorvottar Express since it connects New Delhi with the north east region of the country, known as Poorvottar in Hindi.
+The train is named as Poorvottar Express since it connects New Delhi with the northeast region of the country, known as Poorvottar in Hindi.

 Service

-Guwahati-New Delhi 22449/22450 (from 1 April 2020), Poorvottar Sampark Kranti Express takes approximately 31 hours to complete a distance of 2284 km.
-En route it stops at Goalpara Town, New Bongaigaon, New Jalpaiguri, Katihar, Patliputra Junction, Mughalsarai Junction, Allahabad and Kanpur in both up and down journey, with technical halt at Barauni Junction.
+Guwahati-New Delhi 22449/22450 (from 1 April 2020), Poorvottar Sampark Kranti Express takes approximately 32 hours to complete a distance of 1898 km.
+En route it stops at Goalpara Town, New Bongaigaon, New Jalpaiguri, Katihar, Patliputra Jn, Mughalsarai Jn, Prayagraj Jn and Govindpuri in both up and down journey, with technical halt at Barauni Junction.
 This train belongs to Northern Railway zone of the Indian Railways.
 Usually late departure from New Delhi Station.